 At later stage, the status of students can be changed to 'scholarship holder' if a higher ranked student declined the scholarship.
-Applicants who do not start can be removed.
+Selected applicants who do not start shall be removed.

 5. Are we allowed to accept self-funding students after 30/04?